Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 To add an engine to the order, click the blue **[+]** button next to it.
 If a yellow warning icon appears, it indicates that the selected engine is incompatible with a selected model.

-Once you add an engine, you may open its configuration.
+Clicking the engine's name opens its [**Offer**](/marketplace/marketplace/offer) window.

+Once you add an engine, you can open its configuration by pressing the **Settings** button.
+Only make changes if you are confident in what you are doing, as modifying these settings can cause the model to fail to deploy.
+For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

 <img src={require('../../images/order-builder-engine-settings.png').default} width="auto" height="auto" border="1"/>
 <br/>
 <br/>

-The **Engine** tab contains the main settings specific for every engine.
-Only make changes if you are confident in what you are doing, as modifying these settings can cause the model to fail to deploy.
-For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

 For orders using tunnels, the engine settings will include the **Tunnels** tab with **Domain Settings**: